Montgomery County Parental Kidnapping Attorneys

 - Unlawful restraint: A parent of a minor knowingly restrains them, resulting in potential exposure to bodily injury or in a state of unwanted servitude.

 - False imprisonment: The parent restrains the minor in a manner that limits their right to liberty.

 - Interference with custody of children: A parent knowingly removes or entices a minor away from the lawful custodian.
 In these instances a parent may claim that their actions are not contrary to the court order based on some award of partial custody or child visitation.

 For over 25 years, the Law Offices of Sheryl R. Rentz, P.C. have been proudly serving clients in Montgomery and Chester Counties with the many aspects of family law.
 We recognize that you and your family deserve individualized and compassionate legal assistance.
-Contact the office today at (866) 290-9292 for a consultation with a dedicated Montgomery County family law attorney.
+Contact our office toll-free at (866) 290-9292 for a consultation with a dedicated Montgomery County family law attorney.